 But anyone who thinks about it this way is overlooking the real value of bookkeeping, and the real skills involved in doing it properly.

-Software helps, but it doesn’t do everything
+Software helps with bookkeeping, but it doesn’t do everything

 Let’s start with the automation argument.
 We’re big believers in the power of cloud accounting software to collect financial information accurately and efficiently.